 3. You must have consent

 That sounds really simple.
 But what is consent?
-There are actually two kinds of consent, and the second – implicit consent – is where it gets complicated.
+There are actually two kinds of consent, and the second – inferred consent – is where it gets complicated.

 - They could have sent you an email saying please subscribe me to your newsletter I’d love to get it.